sking-quality/Portfolio/README.md

+Tableau Dashboards :: Use Open Data Sources to create Dashboards with Tableau Public

 Hypothesis and A/B Test Analysis :: prioritize hypotheses, launch an A/B test, and analyze the results.

 Video Game Marketing Analysis :: identify patterns that determine whether a game succeeds or not.
 This allows investment on a potentially hot new item and information to plan advertising campaigns.